winitzki/scall/tutorial/programming_dhall.md

 ###### Example
 Given a function `f : T → U → V` and evidence values of types `a ≡ b` and `c ≡ d`, where `a : T`, `b : T`, `c : U`, `d : U`, derive an evidence value for `f a c ≡ f b d`.
+Use Leibniz equality types instead of Dhall's `x ≡ y` types.

 ####### Solution